• Home

 Behind this flap, on the underside of the pollinia, is a small, often roughly triangular shaped patch which is the stigmatic surface.
 If ready to receive pollinia, this patch is sticky.
 I lift up the column from inside the lip (so I can see what I'm doing) and using the wooden stick mentioned, I push the pollinia up behind the flap onto the stigmatic surface:

 If the pollen doesn't seem to want to stick on, it usually means the flower is too young and you need to wait a few days for the stigmatic surface to become sticky.
-It probably helps to do the pollinating in the morning of a fine, warm day - the kind of day that bees would normally be flying.
-If the pollination has been successful, you will notice that in most cases, after a few days, the column actually moves downwards inside the lip of the flower to lie flat against the bottom of the lip, as in this example (which is the hybrid Pleione Muriel):
+It probably helps to do

 Sometimes the whole flower also droops after pollination.
 These mechanisms prevent further entry by pollinators.
 The pods then develop through the growing season.
 Here is what a typical pod looks like about two months after pollination: